MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-build-release-definitions.md

 manager: "anneta"
 ---

-# Step 3: Create the build and release definition
+# Step 3: Create the build definition

 The build and release definitions are Azure DevOps tasks, and should probably be done by a Azure DevOps admin.
 The build definition builds your project within your git repository, and the release definitions deploys it to your BizTalk Server environment.